-Store Hydrofluoric Acid in a:
+Hydrofluoric Acid must be stored in a:

-- Tightly closed container made from either Polyethylene, Fluorocarbon, or Lead. - Cool, dry place away from other chemicals or materials. - Cabinet with posted warning signs. - Facility with adequate ventilation. - Secondary containment made of Polyethylene.
+- tightly closed container made from either Polyethylene, Fluorocarbon, or Lead. - cool dry place away from other chemicals or materials. - cabinet with warning signs posted outside of it. - facility with adequate ventilation. - secondary containment made of Polyethylene.

-Never store HF in glass containers!
-Hydrofluoric Acid reacts with many materials; therefore, HF should avoid contact with Glass, Concrete, Metals, Water, Oxidizers, Alkalis, Combustibles, Organics, and Ceramics.
+HF should never be stored in glass containers!
+Hydrofluoric Acid reacts with many materials; therefore, HF should avoid contact with:

+- Glass

+- Concrete

+- Metals

+- Water

+- Oxidizers

+- Alkalis

+- Combustibles

+- Organics

+- Ceramics

 Containers of HF may be hazardous when empty since they retain product residues (vapors liquid).
 Make sure that you observe all warnings and precautions listed for the product.